cloudmine/CloudMineSDK-CSharp/docs/3_Objects/2_Fetch.md

 cmAppObjectService = new CMAppObjectService (app, api);
 ```

-### Fetching all objects
+## Fetching all objects

 Fetching all objects stored for an application is easy.
-Just call on the the `GetObject` method with an empty set for the `keys` parameter.
+Just call on the the `GetObjects` method with an empty set for the `keys` parameter.
 Remember that this will only return objects that are not owned by a user and that your API Key has permission to access.

 ```csharp
 Task<CMObjectFetchResponse<CareProvider>> getResponse =